nikkirethyo/stat159-fall2016-project1/paper/sections/02-discussion.md

 * Keep track and document how one file was produced from another
 * Pass this report along to another person so they can work on it and reproduce it

+A helpful resource on topics such as rule syntax, multiple targets, parallel executions and more is the [GNU Make Manual](https://www.gnu.org/software/make/manual/html_node/index.html#SEC_Contents).